FredKSchott/snowpack/CONTRIBUTING.md

 The directories inside of `/docs` are automatically copied to `/www/_template`, so relative URLs in the documentation use `/www` as their base path.

+### Localization

+If you’d like to help localize, we’d love your help!
+This is our proposed structure for [`/docs`](./docs):

+- English translations in the root (e.g. `/docs/tutorials/getting-started.md` is English)
+- All other languages located in `/docs/[ISO 639-1]/` folders, mirroring structure (e.g. `/docs/tutorials/es/getting-started.md`).

+Some other considerations:

+- The `.md` filename should match its English name, only to mark it as the same document.
+Within the document itself, the title shown to users will be localized.
+- We’re open to having locale-specific guides that don’t exist in English, but please [start a discussion][discussion] before doing so, so we understand the context.

 ## Pull Request Guidelines

 Checkout a topic branch from a base branch, e.g. `main`, and merge back against that branch.

-If adding a feature, it probably should have been brought up in a [discussion](https://github.com/snowpackjs/snowpack/discussions) instead before the PR was created.
+If adding a feature, it probably should have been brought up in a [discussion][discussion] instead before the PR was created.

 Some tips for creating your first pull request: